By Tim Lambert

 St Austell takes its name from the Cornish Saint Austol.
 It is not mentioned in the Domesday Book (1086).
 It first appeared in writing in the mid-12th century.

 In the Middle Ages St Austell was a very small market town.
 It probably had a population of only a few hundred.
-Nevertheless it was the market centre for a large part of South East Cornwall.
+Nevertheless it was the market center for a large part of South East Cornwall.
 As well as the weekly market St Austell had fairs.
 (In the Middle Ages fairs were like markets but were held only once a year for a few days).

 The Church of Holy Trinity dates from the 13th century (although it was originally dedicated to St Austell).
 Its tower dates from the late 15th century.
 However about 1540 John Leland described St Austell as 'a poor village'.